 4. From Vancouver to Seattle by Bus

 Traveling to Seattle by road is a lot less stressful when someone else is behind the wheel.
 That's the primary benefit of making the trip by bus.
 Another big perk?
 The price: you'd be hard-pressed to find a cheaper way to get to the Emerald City.

-Catching a bus to Seattle means you can enjoy comfortable seats, free Wi-Fi, and power outlets at every seat.
+Catching a bus to Seattle on the Quick Shuttle means you can enjoy comfortable seats, free Wi-Fi, and power outlets at every seat.
 While taking the bus offers less flexibility than driving yourself, there are plenty of buses making the trip every day, so you have a range of options when it comes to scheduling.

 One hurdle involved with busing from Vancouver to Seattle involves crossing the border.
 You need to wait for everyone on the bus to clear customs – and some people may require extra time to do this.